hyosung11/Launch-School/Courses/journal.md

 18:48 Tired.
 I will do at least one problem right now before the kids' bedtimes and our stretching together.

 20:31 I like that the kids and I stretch together before they go to sleep.
 I did a few problems, but I'm done for now.
 Good night.

+## 20220406 수요일

+05:58 Minutes before study session with Alex.

+07:09 Just a reminder that I need to use VS Code to check my code during the assessment, and not Coderpad because I'll get different results.